 - Scissor action

 Except for piles, all kinds of fabric can be fused.
-For getting better quality temperature and pressure should be checked at a low interval.
+To get better quality temperature and pressure should be checked at a low interval.
 Normal ironing is also possible with this machine.
 This machine is widely used.

 Continuous Fusing Press

 Here production is higher and quality is better.
-Mostly used in large garments industry.
-For pile fabric, this process is also suitable.
+It is mostly used in the large garment industry.
+This process is also suitable for pile fabric.

 High-Frequency Fusing Machine

-Steam is also required between fabric and interlining.
+Steam is also required between the fabric and the interlining.
 Due to different steam, heat can be changed.
-Interlining resin is heated more quickly than fabric.
+Interlining resin is heated more quickly than the fabric.
 Heat should be changed for synthetic and natural fiber.
-In this process, time is required less.
+In this process, less time is required.
 Normally 7 cm height of layers can be fused at a time.
 Fusing time depends on the layer and electric flow.
 Normal time is 1-3 minutes.

 Quality Control in Fusing